 Many have hastened to profile and pay tribute to award-winning novelist an memoirist Richard B. Wright.
 We've gathered some beautiful pieces here.

-Richard B. Wright, author of Clara Callan, dies at 79 (Quill and Quire)
+Richard B. Wright, author of Clara Callan, dies at 79 (CBC Books)

 Remembering beloved Canadian writer Richard B. Wright